 For further information on tongue tie, please read the tongue tie patient information leaflets below.

-We are now able to offer a tongue tie division to babies who have been born at Dudley Group foundation Trust or who live within the Dudley borough.
+We are now able to offer a small number of tongue tie appointments to babies who are having feeding problems related to tongue tie.
+The baby will need to meet the following criteria and we can only accept referrals from Health Professionals at this time.
 The baby will need to be at least 2 weeks and not more than 10+ 6 weeks of age (or calculate corrected gestational age) to be seen in the midwife led clinic.
-Babies will only be seen in clinic when one of the following criteria are met:
+Babies will only be seen in clinic when one of the following criteria is met:

-- Breastfeeding has not improved with ongoing feeding support from the infant feeding team
+- Breastfeeding has not improved with ongoing feeding support from your local infant feeding team

 - Bottle feeding has not improved with paced bottle feeding and change of bottles and teats

 - The baby has not regained birth weight by 3 weeks of age

 - There is slow weight gain (<20g per day)